TUDelft-CS4110/2016-sre-crew/Report.md

 ### State Machines

 Finite State Machines (FSM) can be used to examine and test software implementations.
-Analyzing FSM's can provide information about possible bugs and deadlocks and can show if all possible paths in the software are correct and secure [[4](#sm-slides)].
+Analyzing FSMs can provide information about possible bugs and deadlocks and can show if all possible paths in the software are correct and secure [[4](#sm-slides)].
-It could happen that transitions or states are identified that are not supposed to be there or when entering a certain state, it is not possible to get to another state from there.
+It could happen that transitions or states are identified that are not supposed to be there or when entering a certain state, it is not possible to get to another state.
-Besides finding unwanted behavior, FSM's can provide developers with a better understanding of a system's implementation.
+Besides finding unwanted behavior, FSMs can provide developers with a better understanding of a system's implementation.

 ## Tools

 Hereafter we will describe the two tools that were used and the complications with using them.

 ### fuzzer
 In order to fuzz an android application, we need to be able to emulate random actions, insert input into the android device and analyze the results.
 For that reason we use the fuzzing tool mentioned in the introduction.
 The user can specify actions which vary from clicking a button to entering random text to an input field and then emulate them on the android application.
 With the repetition of a random  set of random actions, eventually the user may be able to find a sequence that will crash the application.
-The architecture of the tool consists of two  sub-applications, one android background application alled fuzzer-android-server that runs on the target device and one desktop application called Pc-Client that sends information to the android application.
+The architecture of the tool consists of two  sub-applications, one android background application code called fuzzer-android-server that runs on the target device and one desktop application called Pc-Client that sends information to the android application.
 The communication between these two applications is established through a socket connection for sending data back and forth.

 **fuzzer-android-server**: This is a server that runs on the background of the android application.
 First it starts the socket so it can receive the data, in the form of `ActionInstruction` objects and then waits for the incoming data.
 The information is parsed and interpreted using the `UIAutomator`.
 The [`UIAutomator`](http://developer.android.com/tools/testing-support-library/index.html#UIAutomator) is a UI testing framework that provides a set of APIs in order to provide interaction with a user app.
 Specifically the implemented functionalities utilize the API calls of the two android objects [`UiObject`](http://developer.android.com/reference/android/support/test/uiautomator/UiObject.html) and  [`UiDevice`](http://developer.android.com/reference/android/support/test/uiautomator/UiDevice.html).

 **fuzzer-pc-client**: The pc-client is in charge of creating actions e.g. click a button or insert an input to a text field and then send them to the server.
 The user can create an XML file and insert the actions he wants to emulate with a specific format.
-The chance of an action being picked and sent to the server can be specific as well as the order of the actions.
+The chance of an action being picked and sent to the server can be specified as well as the order of the actions.
 Once the XML file is parsed, actions are translated into action objects and sent to the server through the socket.
 In  [Figure 1](#Figure__1) we have the overview of how the tool works:

 <p id="Figure_1"></p>